A thermodynamic framework for non-isothermal phenomenological models of isotropic Mullins effect: Thermodynamic framework

 As a particular example of constitutive relations that follow from the proposed approach, we later investigate, see Section~\ref{sec:ideal-mull-effect-1}, constitutive relations

-where $a$ in~\eqref{eq:26} is a positive parameter, and where $\fenergymecha$ is the classical neo-Hooke Helmholtz free energy.
-Function~$\orderparama$ defined via~\eqref{eq:26} has all the required properties discussed above.
-Furthermore, in Section~\ref{sec:ideal-mull-effect-1} we also show that \emph{adjusting the parameter $a$ allows one to control how quickly the actual curves in the stretch--stress plot switch between the primary path and secondary paths}.
+where $\fenergymecha$ is the classical neo-Hooke Helmholtz free energy, and where $\orderparama(\zparama)$ is given by the formula~\eqref{eq:124}.
+We show that \emph{adjusting the parameter $a$ allows one to control how quickly the actual curves in the stretch--stress plot switch between the primary path and secondary paths}, and that \emph{the bottom envelope in the stretch--stress plot is determined by the choice of parameter $c_{\mathrm{min}}$}.

 Naturally, if there is a need to fit particular experimental data, the model~\eqref{eq:idealised-mullins-constitutive} can be easily adjusted.
 The Helmholtz free energy $\fenergymecha$ can be replaced by a more sophisticated \emph{ansatz} than just the neo-Hooke Helmholtz free energy.
-The formula for $\orderparama$ can be adjusted as well, provided that the particular $\orderparama$ conforms to the requirements discussed at the beginning of this section.
+The formula for $c(\zparama)$ can be adjusted as well, provided that the particular formula conforms to the requirements discussed at the beginning of this section.